The tantalizing growth rate of B2B e-commerce is pretty compelling.

 Millennials tend to shop differently than their older peers.

-Millennial buyers are far more independent than Generation X or baby boomer buyers during their path to purchase: They will conduct extensive research on their own before making any purchasing decisions.
+Millennial buyers are far more independent than Generation X or baby boomer buyers during their path to a purchase: They will conduct extensive research on their own before making any purchasing decisions.

 You’re probably already selling B2B.